 Click on any of the images below to view full-size.

-PhotoZoom can be found in the welcome book of your PaintShop Pro or PHOTO-PAINT software, in the Get More section with the list filtered by Plugins.
+PhotoZoom can be found in the welcome book of your PaintShop Pro or PHOTO-PAINT software, in the Get More section with the list filtered by Plugins or by Applications.

 How to Launch the PhotoZoom Plugin